pkepley/pkepley.github.io/_posts/2021-05-13-AsymptoticBuffon.md

 If you play around with the visualization a bit, you should begin to get a sense that this isn't a very good way to estimate $$\pi$$.
 Or, at least, I got that sense after clicking the button a lot of times while testing out the visualization.
 This got me thinking.
-The estimate was bad, but just *how bad* was it?
-With this in mind, I sat down and quantified the behavior of the error estimate in Buffon's needle problem.
-The results can be found in this post, below the visualization (if you just can't wait, you can jump to it by clicking [here](#error-analysis)).
-In that section, I derive an bound on the error which holds with a prescribed level of confidence.
+The estimate was definitely bad, but *how bad* was it?
+To answer this obviously important question, I sat down and derived the behavior of the error estimate.
+The results can be found in this post, below the visualization (if you can't wait, you can jump to it [here](#error-analysis)).
+There, I derive a bound on the error which holds with a prescribed level of confidence.

 Because I often like to validate my math, I decided that I'd run a simulation study to verify my error bound.
 I performed the simulation study in Julia, and have made the code and data available [on github](https://github.com/pkepley/blog-notebooks/tree/master/20210628_HappyTauDay).
 Direct links are also provided below.
-If you're just interested in how the simulation compares with the theoertical bounds, then you can jump directly to the results [here](#simulation-study).
+If you're just interested in how the simulation compares with the theoretical bounds, then you can jump directly to the results [here](#simulation-study).

 ## Visualization <a id="visualization"></a>